Ilya-Q/2022-team-lab/README.md

 ## Overview

 This repository contains the code for the Team Laboratory project done by Patrick Bareiss and Ilya Kuryanov.
+The task to solve is abductive natural language inference or aNLI, which involves selecting one of two hypotheses that produces the more plausible story when combined into a narrative with the two given observations.

-TODO: BRIEF TASK AND APPROACH DESCRIPTION GOES HERE
+The main idea of our approach is to finetune pretrained sentence embeddings (which we call "backbones") so that they can be combined into representations for temporally consequent *chains* of events, which are then associated with a plausibility score.
+These can then be used for the aNLI task by comparing the scores for the two possible chains, and also may prove useful for any other task where reasoning about cause and effect may be required.

 ## Prerequisites